My purpose is to give life in all its fullness (John 10:10 TLB).

 One of my current personal life goals is to royally tick off Satan whenever I can.
 Some days, his feeble tactics make me laugh and I respond with, “Seriously, that’s it?
 That’s all you’ve got?”

-Other days, I am on my face before God asking for strength to withstand the demonic attacks of hell itself.
+On other days, I am on my face before God asking for strength to withstand the demonic attacks of hell itself.
 Either way, I win.
 I have read the whole Book, and we win!

 Those people are not my audience.
 God is my audience – and He is crazy about me, cheering me on.
 Angels dance simply because I exist.
 I am God’s creation – and so are you.